shmup/lazyjournal/README.md

 # lazyjournal

-TUI for journactl.
-Outputs all available logs on the system via journalctl to quickly view and filter logs.
+Terminal user interface for journactl.
+Displays a list of all available system and user logs for quick viewing and filtering.